I often tweet thoughts. Here is a collection on various topics.

 2. Work.
 Coercion is anti-work.

 3. Trade.
-Taxes & tariffs are anti-trade.
+Taxes are anti-trade.

 4. Innovation.
-Government regulation is anti-innovation.
+Monopoly is anti-innovation.

 The first best habit a young person can practice to start building wealth is to keep track of precisely what’s in their pockets and accounts.
 Simply keeping track has a magical way of causing it to grow.